-Rochester-Monroe Anti-Poverty Initiative
+• Rochester-Monroe Anti-Poverty Initiative

 United Way of Greater Rochester is the convener of the Rochester-Monroe Anti-Poverty Initiative (RMAPI).
-Led by Assembly Majority Leader Joe Morelle, Monroe County, and the City of Rochester, RMAPI is working to bring together community resources to fight poverty in the Greater Rochester area.
+Led by State Assembly Majority Leader Joe Morelle, Monroe County Executive Cheryl Dinolfo, and City of Rochester Mayor Lovely Warren, RMAPI is working to bring together community resources to fight poverty in the Greater Rochester area.
 Two core goals have been identified that will guide the Initiative's efforts, including to reduce poverty by 50% in 15 years and to increase the number of families who are self-sufficient.

-RMAPI seeks to enable families to move out of poverty through eight key drivers: jobs, education and skills training, housing, transportation, childcare, safe neighborhoods, judicial and health and nutrition.
+RMAPI seeks to enable families to move out of poverty through eight key drivers: jobs, education and skills training, housing, transportation, childcare, safe neighborhoods, judicial, and health and nutrition.